Urethral stricture is a medical condition that makes it difficult to pass urine smoothly. Some people might also feel pain while passing urine.

 What is the treatment for Urethral Stricture?

-“The main aim of urethral stricture treatment is to relieve the patient of his symptoms and reduce the risk of the stricture returning,” remarked Dr. Khanna.
+“The main aim of urethral stricture treatment is to relieve the patient of his symptoms and reduce the risk of the stricture returning,” remarked Dr. Kartikeya.

 The type of treatment most suited for a person with urethral stricture depends on how it’s caused and the extent to which the urethra is blocked by the stricture.

 On performing a urethrogram, it was found that Aditya’s stricture was not severe.
-Dr Khanna decided to conduct a urethral dilation.
+Dr Kartikeya decided to conduct a urethral dilation.

 “In this procedure, while the patient is under the influence of anesthesia, a plastic dilator is passed into the urethra to open up the narrowed part.
 After the procedure is done, the patient is good to go but before that he is taught how to pass a similar dilator into his urethra on his own.
 This is known as Intermittent Self-Dilatation.”